tc39/notes/es6/2015-05/may-29.md

 BE: Don't overload ===, instanceof, in

-DG: Most operators could be useful for SIMD, except == < <= is probably not a good idea since it'll return a SIMD vector which is truthy
+DGN: Most operators could be useful for SIMD, except == < <= is probably not a good idea since it'll return a SIMD vector which is truthy

 BE: Strict equality is still via a structural recursive strict equality check not overloadable, or do we want to change that?